falconry/falcon/docs/api/media.rst

 --------------------

-The ``falcon`` module provides a number of constants for common media types, including the following:
+The ``falcon`` module provides a number of constants for common media type strings, including the following:

 .. code:: python